English Language Program

 About 30 students are sponsored by the IMF (International Monetary Fund).

 Teachers Education Program (TEP) students comprise English teachers at high schools and middle schools in Niigata Prefecture.
 This program is sponsored by the Niigata Prefectural Government.
-In 2017, TEP group members will join a customized afternoon two-week teacher education course that is taught by a specially invited expert in second language English education.
+In 2018, TEP participants will join a customized teacher education course that is taught by specially invited experts in second language English education.